 Simple English definitions for legal terms

-Read a random definition: comparative legal history
+Read a random definition: mutual association

 A primary boycott is when a group of people refuse to do business with someone or a company to show their disapproval of their actions.
 It can also be when a union stops dealing with a former employer.
 The term comes from a man named Captain Charles C. Boycott who was ostracized by the Irish Land League for his treatment of Irish tenant farmers.
 Under the Sherman Antitrust Act, even peaceful persuasion to refrain from dealing with someone can be considered a boycott.